 If you’re looking for a social media agency, interview them with questions and don’t allow yourself to be satisfied with buzzwords.
 Engagement is great, OK.
 What does that mean?
 How do you measure it?

 If you’re looking for a social media agency, look for multiple case studies where the client’s metrics for success are the same as your own.
 [I take for granted that marketing companies obviously only publish case studies of successes.]
-That way you know they’re experience with achieving your goals.
+That way you know they’re experienced with achieving your goals.

-Liked this post on critical thinking?
+I liked this post on critical thinking?
 Get a free chapter from my book on advanced SEO for more.